MassMesh/blog/_posts/2019-04-14-wireless-community-networks-in-action.markdown

 **Technology:** [sudo-wrt](https://github.com/sudomesh/sudowrt-firmware)

-The People's Open Network is based in Oakland, and is partnered with Sudo Mesh.
-Sudo Mesh makes a custom firmware, called [sudo-wrt](https://github.com/sudomesh/sudowrt-firmware), which uses [babeld](https://github.com/jech/babeld) for its underlying routing protocol.
-This is the firmware that their network is built upon.
+The People's Open Network is based in Oakland, and is partnered with Sudo Mesh for their software.
+This is unique from the projects listed above, because those projects do not necessarily have an ongoing relationship with their software development teams.

+The routers on the People's Open Network run a custom firmware, called [sudo-wrt](https://github.com/sudomesh/sudowrt-firmware), which uses [babeld](https://github.com/jech/babeld) for its underlying routing protocol.

 There are useful applications being built by Sudo Room hackers on this network.
 [Garden Mesh](https://peoplesopen.net/gardenmesh/) is a highly specialized kind of mesh network that was developed by Sudo Mesh and others during a conference at Omni Commons in 2017.
 It gathers sensor data from plants, which are meshed together using micro-computers.

-This project is supported by [Sudo Mesh](https://sudoroom.org/wiki/Mesh), [Sudo Room](https://sudoroom.org/), [Omni Commons](https://omnicommons.org/), and the [Internet Archive.](https://archive.org/)
+This project is supported by [Sudo Mesh](https://sudoroom.org/wiki/Mesh), [Sudo Room](https://sudoroom.org/), [Omni Commons](https://omnicommons.org/), and the [Internet Archive.](https://archive.org/) These organizations provide software, meeting space, and free bandwidth.

 -----